pharaox/carnalitas_x/README.md

 When selling, the AI acceptance is influenced by similar factors, but working in the opposite direction.
 Factors such as the AI's opinion of the other party play a minor role, and dread plays no role at all.
 In addition, the AI will never offer to pay more than their "short term gold" (the portion of the AI's budget that can be used for short term purchases), and will only sell if the other party offers enough gold to pay the full price.

 When deciding to initiate buying or selling of slaves, the AI is driven by much the same considerations.
-Unlike Carnalitas, AI rulers will attempt to both buy and sell slaves from / to other AI rulers (never the human player).
+Unlike Carnalitas, AI rulers will attempt to both buy and sell slaves from / to other AI rulers (never the player).

 All in all, the AI is in general quite reluctant to buy slaves that are useless, or sell slaves that are useful to them.
-As a human player, you may find it impossible to find buyers for your slaves unless they have some of the useful qualities listed above.
+As a player, you may find it impossible to find buyers for your slaves unless they have some of the useful qualities listed above.
 Still, for slaves that nobody wants to buy, there are plenty of other options what to do with them.
 You could also spend a hook if you have one on a ruler and really want to buy or sell a slave.

-#### Convenience Interactions for the Human Player
+#### Convenience Interactions for the player

 While it is possible to initiate buying or selling of slaves by right-clicking on a ruler, it may be quite hard to find rulers that are willing to buy one of your slaves, or sell some of their slaves to you.
 Furthermore, the price you get with each ruler may be different.
-To make it more convenient for the human player, this mod introduces the following 2 new interactions:
+To make it more convenient for the player, this mod introduces the following 2 new interactions:

-* *Buy Slaves*: Buy a slave by choosing from the list of all slaves that other rulers are willing to sell to you.
+* *Buy Slaves*: Buy a slave by choosing from a list of all slaves that other rulers are willing to sell to you.
 If there are no such slaves, the list will be empty.
-* *Sell Slaves*: Sell one of your slaves by choosing from the list of all other rulers that are willing to buy that slave from you.
-If there are no potential buyers for a slave, the list will be empty.
+* *Sell Slaves*: Sell one of your slaves by choosing a list of those of your slaves that other rulers are willing to buy from you.
+If there are no such slaves, the list will be empty.
+After choosing a slave, you can choose a buyer from a list of other rulers that are willing to buy that slave from you.
+Since buyers can't be sorted by their bid prices, this list contains only a limited number of buyers offering the highest bid prices.
+This number is 5 by default and can be configured via the *Number of Potential Buyers* game rule.

-#### Slave Trading Ranges

-For added realism and also for performance reasons, it is not possible to target any ruler with a request to buy or sell a slave.
-The following rulers are valid targets for buy and sell interactions for the human player:

-* Any vassal or liege in the same realm.
-* Neighboring independent rulers.
+#### Valid Buyers and Sellers

+For added realism and also to improve performance on lower-end machines, whether a character is considered to be a valid buyer or seller is determined by the *Valid Buyers or Sellers* game rule.
+It has the following settings:

+* *Same and Neighboring Realms**: Rulers in the same and neighboring realms (less buyers or sellers, better performance and realism).
-* Foreign rulers within a dynamic trading range depending on rank (smallest for counts, largest for emperors), measured as the distance between capitals.
+* *Within Trading Range**: Rulers in the same and neighboring realms, and foreign rulers within a dynamic trading range depending on rank (smallest for counts, largest for emperors), measured as the distance between capitals.
+This is the default setting.
+* *All Rulers**: All rulers within diplomatic range (more buyers or sellers, worse performance and realism).

 The AI uses a slightly different version of the above due to engine limitations.

-Starting with version 0.5.0, AI rulers will attempt to precision target one ruler per slave within the above range when selling slaves, to improve their chances to find a buyer.
+Starting with version 0.5.0, AI rulers will attempt to precision target one valid buyer or seller per slave when selling slaves, to improve their chances to find a buyer.

 ### Enslaving and Seizing Prisoners